lekhrajdinkar/solution-engineer/01_aws/02_storage/01_EBS_EFS.md

 - fact : AMIs do not preserve instance store data :point_left:
 - fixed to host machine
   - cannot be detached or reattached
+- can be used as boot volume :point_left: not preferred
 ---
 ## B. EBS
 ![img.png](../99_img/dva/storage/01/img.png)